ReviewNetwork/nano-faucet/README.md

 6. Super simple configuration
 7. Exposed as an API, no Front End
 8. No queuing - sends ether right away
+9. Doesn't allow abuse - it only allows you to get one dose until it runs out

 ## Installation